Manuel Corpas' Blog

 My Personal Exome Now Publicly Released

-After 5 months of having performed the sequencing of my personal exome, I now make it available to the community for public use.
-I release it under a CC BY-SA 3.0 license, giving you permission to use this data in any way, as long as it provides attribution to the source and it is shared under a similar license.
+After many months of having performed the sequencing of my personal exome, I now make it available to the community for public use.
+I release it under a public domain license (CC0 1.0 Universal), giving you permission to use this data in any way.

 What is an exome?